zannloo/tp/docs/UserGuide.md

 ## What can ProfBook do :raising_hand:
 As current students of CS2103T, we understand that CS2103T tutors have a high administrative workload on top of their existing tutor duties.
-On top of that, any administrative mistakes or oversights can increase that workload exponentially and may adversely impact student's learning.
+On top of that, any administrative mistakes or oversights can increase that workload exponentially and may adversely impact students' learning.
 We deeply appreciate your role, and it is precisely to address these aforementioned issues that we designed ProfBook.
 ProfBook aims to **drastically decrease administrative mistakes and your workload**.

-ProfBook is optimized for tutors' use via a **familiar Command Line Interface (CLI) that uses linux-styled commands** while retaining the benefits of a Graphical User Interface (GUI).
+ProfBook is optimized for tutors' use via a **familiar Command Line Interface (CLI) that uses Linux-styled commands** while retaining the benefits of a Graphical User Interface (GUI).
 If you are a fast typer, ProfBook will empower you to efficiently track and manage students' progress and tasks, surpassing the capabilities of traditional GUI apps with a gentle learning curve.